swissuniversities and Springer Nature have concluded a second Open Access agreement, which came into force on January 1st, 2023.

 You can find further information on the scope of the agreement at www.springer.com/OAforSwitzerland.

-Press release of July 2020 on the conclusion of negotiations.
+Press release of July 2020 on the conclusion of the first round of negotiations.

 back to the overview